This post contains affiliate links. Please read our disclosure policy.

 - Chop up 4-5 slices into small pieces.

 - Place the ground elk into a mixing bowl.
-Add the chopped bacon bits, seasonings, bread crumbs and Worcestershire sauce.
+Add the chopped bacon bits (once cooled), seasonings, breadcrumbs, and Worcestershire sauce.

 - Mix the ingredients gently, but don't over-combine.